Intelligentcontract allows you to amend the format of any notification (issued as an email) that is sent from your account.

 Mandatory placeholders for Alert Templates

-As Alert emails can be collated together in a digest email then there are specific placeholder values that you must enter to successfully create a new Alert template.
+As Alert emails can be collated together in a digest email, there are specific placeholder values that you must enter to successfully create a new Alert template.

 Fig 18 - Missing Block Error

-If you adjust your template to include the [Alert] Block Begin and [Alert] Block End placeholders surrounding any [Alert] placeholders then you Content will save without error.
+If you adjust your template to include the [Alert] Block Begin and [Alert] Block End placeholders surrounding any [Alert] placeholders then your content will save without error.

 Fig 19 - Placing Block placeholders

 You can enter text outside the block placeholders, but all [Alert] and related placeholders must be within the block.
 Any text entered outside the block will not be included in a digest email.